 Course overview

-Completion of this Health Sciences Cert HE will help you with any future UCAS application** to study a course in our Nursing, Midwifery & Health Professions leading to eligibility for professional registration, but does not in itself guarantee a place as other entry criteria apply.
+Completion of this Cert HE will help you with any future UCAS application* to study one of our specified courses leading to eligibility for professional registration.
 Offers are made to eligible candidates on a competitive basis following a selection process.

 Our Cert HE Health Sciences (with Foundation Year) includes an integrated foundation year if you are not eligible to join Level 4 (Year 1) of our Cert HE directly.